In this Article

 - How does Chenopodium Oil work?

 - Dosing considerations for Chenopodium Oil.

 Chenopodium oil contains the chemical ascaridole, which is very toxic.
-It can irritate the skin, mouth, throat, and lining of the stomach and intestines, and cause vomiting, headache, vertigo/dizziness, kidney and liver damage, temporary deafness, convulsions, paralysis, and death.
+It can irritate the skin, mouth, throat, and lining of the stomach and intestines.
+It can also cause vomiting, headache, dizziness, kidney and liver damage, temporary deafness, convulsions, paralysis, and death.
 Chenopodium oil can explode if heated or mixed with acids.